 It’s actually quite an old statue and dates almost as far back as the story – it was commissioned only a year after Bobby died after a wealthy lady heard of the story.

 The statue is getting worn, especially on his nose, nowadays so be mindful to not make it worse.

-It was one of the places that JK Rowling wrote Harry Potter from and not only does it overlook Edinburgh castle, but also Greyfriars and the graveyard.
+It was one of the places that JK Rowling wrote Harry Potter from and not only does it overlook Edinburgh castle, but also Greyfriars Church and the graveyard.

 She apparently also took many walks in the kirkyard and used it for inspiration for some of the names of characters in the books and also for some of the scenes – it definitely makes me think of the scene at the end of book four when Harry meets Voldemort in the graveyard.

 It could also be where the Godric’s Hollow graveyard inspiration came from which is where Harry’s parents were buried.
-As you walk around the graveyard you might see a McGonagal, Thomas Riddell and even someone with the name of Moody.
+It has a very old world feel to it for sure.

 You could do a self guided tour of the graveyard if you wanted – it’s easy enough to walk around and you can purchase a map from the church if you wanted.